smw5qz/Face-Recognizing-Doorbell/README.md

 Adapted from carolinedunn's project.
 See hers for installing and setting up the required software, including OpenCV.

+Headshots are taken for each person's face, and trained on before using them for live detection.

-This program creates a dictionary of known names, and alerts a smart speaker when one is detected, like a smart doorbell.
+This program creates a dictionary of known names, and alerts a Google Home smart speaker when one is detected, like a smart doorbell.
 Works for multiple known faces in the same frame.
-Will send another alert when the face goes undetected for a set amount of time, and is re-detected.
-The user controls this, is initialized to 8 seconds.

-This time between detects, and detection event booleans are captured in an array in the dictionary values, keys being the users' names.
+The main problem that had to be solved was limiting the frequency the alert is sent, but allowing it to continue like when you press a doorbell again.
+I solved this by implementing an array of [detect1 (true/false), detect2 (true/false), timebetween1&2 (seconds)] as the value for each item in the dictionary.

+The detection events